djmccrady/PiLapse/README.md

 EXAMPLE

-On Dec 21, 2020, civil twilight ends at 4:56pm, astronomical twilight ends at 5:35.
-Let's say we want our timelapse to start at 4:30pm, and end at 7:00pm.
-For the Canon R5, the maximum exposure time for spot stars is about 15 seconds (with a 14mm lens), and the maximum ISO is 6400.
+On March 26, 2021, civil twilight starts at 7:31pm, astronomical twilight ends at 9:17pm.
+Let's say we want our timelapse to start at 7:00pm, and end at 11:30pm.
+For the Canon 6D, the maximum exposure time for spot stars is about 20 seconds (with a 16mm lens), and the maximum ISO is 6400.

 Here are our variables:

-    - Interval chosen:  20s
-    - Start time:  4:30pm
+    - Start time:  7:00pm
-    - End time:  7:00pm
+    - End time:  11:30pm
-    - Initial exposure (for civil twilight about EV+10, i.e ISO 100, f/2.4, 1/160s)
+    - Initial exposure (for civil twilight about EV+13, i.e ISO 100, f/2.4, 1/1000s)
-    - Final exposure (after astro twilight about EV-7, i.e. ISO 6400, f/2.4, 15s)
+    - Final exposure (after astro twilight about EV-6.67, i.e. ISO 4000, f/2.4, 20s)
-    - Max ISO: 6400 (get this from the final exposure above)
-    - Max exposure time: 15s (get this from the final exposure above)
     - Twilight start/end times
+    - Extra 2 seconds between shots (one shot every 22 seconds)

-The duration of the timelapse is 2h30m, and with an exposure every 20s that's 450 exposures.
+The duration of the timelapse is 4h30m, and with an exposure every 20s that's 736 exposures.
+The duration between the start of civil twilight and the end of astro twilight is 1h46m, so we compute that we'll need to adjust the exposure by 1/3 stop every 1m48s.

-At 4:30pm the timelapse begins with the initial exposure settings of ISO 100, f/2.4, 1/160s).
+At 7:00pm we start the timelapse with our initial exposure settings of ISO 100, f/2.4, 1/1000s.
-At 4:56pm after 78 exposures have been taken, the exposure ramping begins with computed changes happening every 45s (computed by PyLapse), and the next exposure will be 1/125s.
-Approximately 45s after that the shutter speed will increase to 1/100s.
-After 32 more exposures, the shutter speed will have reached 15s, the maximum we've specified to keep the stars sharp.
-PiLapse will then start ramping up the ISO from 100, until at 5:35pm (astronomical twilight) we will have fully ramped up to ISO 6400.
-The remaining exposures will use the final exposure values (ISO 6400, f/2.4, 15s).
+We keep shooting at this exposure until civil twilight begins, about 84 shots.
+At 1m48s past the start of civil twilight, the exposure will be adjusted down by 1/3 stop, to ISO 100, f/2.4, 1/800s.
+After another 1m48s, the exposure will be adjusted to ISO 100, f/2.4, 1/640s.
+After 42 adjustments have been made to the shutter speed, we will have reached our maximum shuttter speed of 20s (ISO 100, f/2.4, 20s).
+Since we still haven't reached the end of astro twilight, we therefore start adjusting the ISO instead.
+After the next 1m48s interval, we'll adjust the exposure to ISO 125, f/2.4, 20s.
+Then ISO 160, f/2.4, 20s, etc.  By the time astro twilight ends we will have done a total of 58 exposure adjustments and will have reached our final exposure of ISO 4000, f/2.4, 20s.
+We will keep using this exposure until 11:30pm when the timelapse ends.